Abdihakim-Muhumed/yolo/README.md

 vagrant ssh app1

-#### Install docker into the virtual machine and then go ahead and login into docker hub with.
+#### Install docker into the virtual machine and then go ahead and login into docker hub within it.
 sudo apt install docker

 docker login